zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 <a href="#Amz">A new gift card template (similar to Amazon Gift Card)</a>

-A new type of print: Fold Paper<br/>

-Remove attached PDF<br/>

 <a href="#new">Update new free templates</a>
 ### Version 4.5 (Released on Jan 18, 2016)
 ### Version 4.4 (Released on Oct 26, 2015)
-Perfectly compatible with latest security patch SUPEE-6788<br/>

 <a href="#Amz">A brand-new template is added with clean design (looks like Amazon Gift Card)</a>